Milk 'N' Cookies: Reunion

 2005 marked the start of a period of renewed interest in Milk 'N' Cookies.
 That year the band reunited to play the Radio Heartbeat Power Pop Fest in Brooklyn.
 The performance coincided with a reissue of their singular album by RPM Records, who also reissued solo material from Ian North's post–Milk 'N' Cookies period.
 North, however, was not present for the reunion set or any ancillary press or promotional events.

 In 2008, Radio Heartbeat reissued the album yet again.

 On January 24, 2016, Captured Tracks released a three-album box set, including the band's original album, two LPs of rare unreleased demos, and a 100-page hardcover book with liners by members of Sonic Youth, Talking Heads, Ramones, Milk 'N' Cookies, and others.
 However, the book does not include any contributions from North, the band's songwriter, lyricist, lead guitarist, and co-founder.
 North took to his blog to share his memories of the band's formation and trajectory, and to correct several points he felt were important to the band's history.

 Primarily, North lamented the limited consideration given to founding member Jay Weiss, who he credited not only with the band's name, but as being the first person to take him seriously as a musician.
 "Without Jay," North writes, "I would never have been able to put together a band to play my songs."
 While the reissue gives little credit to Weiss's contributions, it does credit him as the guitarist on the demo recordings.
 According to North, however, North was the one playing guitar on those tracks.
 "Jay was much better than that," he notes, "and I recognize my own guitar playing when I hear it."

-Death
+Deaths

 On February 28, 2021, Ian North died at the age of 68 from complications following a heart attack.
+Sal Maida died due to complications of a fall in New York, on February 1, 2025, at the age of 76.